AditDua/currencyconverter.github.io/README.md

-Currency Converter
+## Currency Converter App

-Overview
+# Overview

-This is a simple yet powerful Currency Converter web application that allows users to convert between multiple currencies using real-time exchange rates.
-The application is built with HTML, Tailwind CSS for styling, and JavaScript for fetching and displaying exchange rate data.
+The Currency Converter App is a simple and efficient web application that allows users to convert between multiple currencies using real-time exchange rates.
+It provides an intuitive interface for selecting a base currency and viewing conversions to various other currencies.

-Features
+# Features

-Select a base currency and view real-time exchange rates for multiple currencies.

-Change the base currency dynamically.

-Enter an amount to convert and view the equivalent values in selected currencies.

-Add or remove additional currencies to compare exchange rates.

-Fetch live exchange rate data from an external API.
+Real-Time Conversion: Fetches the latest exchange rates from an external API.

-Beautiful and responsive UI with Tailwind CSS.
+Base Currency Selection: Users can choose and change the base currency dynamically.

+Multi-Currency Support: Compare conversion rates for multiple currencies at once.

+User-Friendly UI: Built with Tailwind CSS for a clean and modern interface.

+Dynamic Amount Input: Convert any amount and see real-time calculations.

+Add or Remove Currencies: Users can customize their list of currencies.

-Technologies Used
+# Technologies Used

-HTML5: Structure of the web page.

-Tailwind CSS: Styling and layout design.

-JavaScript: Logic for fetching and displaying exchange rates dynamically.
+HTML

+Tailwind CSS

+JavaScript

-Currency API: Fetches real-time exchange rates.
+Currency API for real-time exchange rates

-Installation & Setup
+# Installation

+To set up the project locally, follow these steps:

 Clone the repository: